T/A 3 GORDON TERRACE,

 # the right to data portability (to receive an electronic copy of your personal data)

-In exercising your Individual Rights, you should understand that in some situations I may be unable to fully meet your request, for example if you make a request for me delete all your personal data, I may be required to retain some date for taxation, legal, regulatory and insurance purposes.
+In exercising your Individual Rights, you should understand that in some situations I may be unable to fully meet your request, for example if you make a request for me delete all your personal data, I may be required to retain some data for taxation, legal, regulatory and insurance purposes.

 You should understand that when exercising your rights, a substantial public or vital interest may take precedence over any request you make.
 In addition, where these interests apply, I am required by law to grant access to this data for law enforcement, legal and/or health related matters.